octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

   as long as we use it via the SDK rather than the daemon.
-* **Why not "adopt-with-changes" right now.** The daemon's auth gap, the snapshot-load traversal, the SSH host-key default, and the three-commit history place mirage on the wrong side of "trust this enough to depend on it for a product feature".
+* **Why not "adopt-with-changes" right now.** The daemon's auth gap, the snapshot-load traversal, the SSH host-key default, and the three-commit history place Mirage on the wrong side of "trust this enough to depend on it for a product feature".
 Bus-factor 1 + alpha
   + open critical-severity findings = monitor.
 * **Why not "reject".** The architecture is fundamentally sound, the